 The Kansas Total Maximum Daily Load ("TMDL")/303d Viewer identifies the impaired waters and TMDLs on Kansas waterways.
 The State of Kansas is required by the CWA to prepare a list of surface waters and the impairments of Kansas' waterways every even numbered year.
-The Kansas TMDL/303d Viewer identified the nearest impaired water to the Assessment Area as Beaver Creek (1103001329).
-Beaver Creek is located approximately 0.22 miles east from the nearest point of the Project and is identified as an impaired water for domestic water supply and secondary contact recreation due to medium levels of arsenic, sulfate, and E. coli bacteria.
-According to the EPA's Waterbody Report, plans are currently in place for sulfate, and E. coli impaired parameters (EPA Waterbody Report, 2024).
+The Kansas TMDL/303d Viewer identified the nearest impaired water to the Assessment Area as Huntress Creek (102500179354).
+Huntress Creek is located approximately 0.1 miles east from the nearest point of the Project and is identified as an impaired water for recreation due to medium levels of E. coli bacteria.
 No TMDL waterbodies (i.e., lakes) were identified in the general vicinity of the Assessment Area.